davidwkaiser/daily-tarot/README.md

 -Make it pretty / add styling [IN PROGRESS]<br/>
 -Add metadata for SEO [DONE]<br/>
 -Modify view to adapt to mobile vs desktop<br/>
+-Add a database to store email addresses<br/>
+-Add a form so you can input your email address<br/>
+-Extend the cron job to send a daily (HTML) email to subscribers<br/>
+-Add verification of email subscription<br/>
+-Add Google Analytics (or determine if Heroku has analytics)<br/>
+-Add a logging function<br/>
+-Add a cool 404 page (Tower?)<br/>

 Tech stack: Node.JS, Express, Nodemon, EJS, Jasmine, Heroku<br/>